-SQ4R is a method of studying textbooks.
+SQ4R is a method of reading and studying textbooks.
 It’s an acronym for: Survey, Question, Read, Respond, Record, and Review.

 When using this method, complete all the steps initially, then choose which are most effective for you and your courses.